Improving online FDR procedures via online analogs of e-closure and compound e-values: Introduction

 Online multiple testing with false discovery rate (FDR) control has been studied extensively in recent work \citep{xu_online_multiple_2023}.
 In this problem, we receive hypotheses in a stream, along with some data associated with those hypotheses.
 We then wish to produce a discovery set with control of the FDR at a fixed level $\delta \in (0,1]$, and maximize the number of discoveries that we make.
 An interesting challenge that the online setting presents, in contrast to the classical offline multiple testing setting where one possesses a fixed, known number of hypotheses beforehand, is how to define the notion of FDR, now that one will output multiple discovery sets (usually one per time step).

 \citet{xu_online_multiple_2023} initiated a line of study in the use of e-values for onlineFDR control, a weaker form of FDR control for the online multiple testing setting (although \citet{fischer_online_generalization_2025} later showed that their methods controlled SupFDR as well), and assumed that the dependence between the data collected for different hypotheses was unknown.
 E-values are nonnegative random variables with expectation at most 1 under the null hypothesis, and have been shown to be useful for multiple testing in both offline and online settings --- see \citet{ramdas_hypothesis_testing_2025} for an overview.
 Practically, many settings where online multiple testing is utilized (e.g., platform clinical trials \citep{robertson2023onlineplatform, zehetmayer2022online}) involve adaptive and sequential data collection, where e-values are more natural to construct than p-values \citep{ramdas_admissible_anytime-valid_2020}.
-Further, offline e-closure ideas \citep{xu_bringing_closure_2025a} suggest a unified way to characterize and improve e-value procedures, which we now adapt to the online SupFDR setting.
+Further, offline e-closure ideas \citep{xu_bringing_closure_2025a} suggest a unified way to characterize and improve e-value procedures, which we now adapt to the online SupFDR setting. \begin{revblock} \paragraph{A brief overview of multiple testing.} Multiple testing methods provide error guarantees when many hypotheses are tested together, and classically it is assumed that one knows the finite number of hypotheses a priori, i.e., offline multiple testing.
+The benchmark method for this setting is the Benjamini-Hochberg (BH) procedure \citep{benjamini_controlling_false_1995}, which is valid under independence or positive dependence among the p-values for each hypothesis, while the Benjamini-Yekutieli (BY) correction \citep{benjamini_control_false_2001} provides an analog that is valid under arbitrary dependence among the p-values.
+Another natural criterion for multiple testing is family-wise error rate (FWER) control, which controls the probability of making even one false discovery.
+FDR methods became popular as a less conservative alternative to FWER methods, since FWER control can be overly stringent in many applications \citep{benjamini_controlling_false_1995,lehmann_generalizations_2005}.
+In online testing, hypotheses arrive sequentially and decisions must be made as the stream unfolds.
+In this setting, e-LOND is the standard e-value LOND procedure under arbitrary dependence, and r-LOND is a reshaped p-value LOND procedure that achieves arbitrary dependence validity by using reshaping functions.
+We recall both procedures formally below before presenting our improvements. \end{revblock}